 What are Red Teaming Tests?

 Red teaming tests in Galtea are designed to evaluate the security, safety, and bias aspects of your product.
-These tests typically consist of adversarial inputs specifically crafted to probe potential weaknesses or vulnerabilities in your AI system.
+These tests typically consist of different types of threats like adversarial inputs specifically crafted to probe potential weaknesses or vulnerabilities in your AI system.
+To further enhance the diversity and evasiveness of these tests, Galtea can apply various Red Teaming Strategies to the prompts generated from these threats.

 Creating Red Teaming Tests